sybrew/the-seo-framework/readme.txt

 	* Added strict Dashicons dependency for scripts `tsf`, `tsf-ui` (new), and `tsf-settings` because it appears this may be unregistered as a default WordPress admin stylesheet.
 * **Other:**
 	* Element `.tsf-notice-wrap` is gone.
 We've long been relying on `.wp-header-end` instead.
+	* Template id `tsf-primary-term-selector-help` is gone, along with its element `.tsf-primary-term-selector-help-wrap`.
+We now use a selection field, requiring no tooltip.
 	* Removed support for obsolete `-ms-clear` and `-ms-input-placeholder` vendor-specific CSS pseudo-selectors.
 	* CSS file `tsf-media` is now available and will be loaded alongside its namesake script.
 	* We optimized opcodes for PHP 8.4: